kinabalu/obsidian-oura-plugin/README.md

-# HELP WANTED to fix API connection
-Currently the connection to Oura's API is not working properly and I no longer have a working ring (battery died on two of 'em).
-Please reach out if you can help

 ## Oura Ring Plugin for Obsidian
 Add your oura ring stats to an Obsidian note for any dates.
 The documentation for the Oura Ring API is available at [API Documentation](https://cloud.ouraring.com/docs).